100 Notable alumni of

 -

-Oskar Homolka was an Austrian film and theatre actor, who went on to work in Germany, Britain, and America.
+Oskar Homolka was an Austrian film and theatre actor, who went on to work in Germany, Britain and the United States.
 Both his voice and his appearance fitted him for roles as communist spies or Soviet officials, for which he was in regular demand.
 By the age of 30, he had appeared in more than 400 plays; his film career covered at least 100 films and TV shows.

 -